cmcohen89/slashfeed/README.md

 ## Get Started

-To run the app locally, navigate to the root directory in the terminal and enter `flask run`.
-In a separate terminal, navigate to the `/react-app` directory and enter `npm start`.
+To run the app locally, navigate to the root directory in the terminal and install the relevant dependencies by entering `pipenv install -r requirements.txt` into the terminal.
+Enter `pipenv shell` to intialize the virtual environemnt, then enter `flask db upgrade` and `flask seed all` to intialize the database.
+Enter `flask run` to start the backend server.
+In a separate terminal, navigate to the `/react-app` directory and install the relevant dependencies by entering `npm install`, and then enter `npm start`.
 This should automatically launch a browser window navigated to the proper localhost address.
 By default, the app will be running on port 3000.